hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 ## 25/06/23 | Rewrite and Rehost:

 The first step I have taken is to restructure the project, with the `server.js` entry point remaining at root level, Express App functionality extracted out from `server.js` into `src/app.js`, and DB connection functionality extracted further again into `src/utils/`.

 `navbar` updated with changed item order, names.
 Add album not protected by `isLoggedIn` middleware, this changed along with other routes requiring protection.

 Landing / sign in page updated.
 About page added (not yet completed).
 Fixed middleware issue.

+Favicon added.